The Girl in the Taxi (1937 film)

 The Girl in the Taxi is a 1937 British musical comedy film directed by André Berthomieu and starring Frances Day, Henri Garat and Lawrence Grossmith.
 It was based on the stage musical The Girl in the Taxi and was part of a trend of operetta films produced during the decade.

-It was shot at Ealing Studios in London.
-The film's sets were designed by the art director Jean d'Eaubonne.
-A separate French-language version Chaste Susanne was shot at the same time by Berthomieu, with Henri Garat being the only actor to appear in both versions.

 Synopsis

-In Paris the head of a purity league is in fact leading a far from model lifestyle.
+In Paris, Baron des Aubrais is the head of The Society for the Reward for Virtue, but at night he becomes a roué, and pursues the same woman admired by his son.